Jkutkut/Xun-GuiTos/README.md

 - v0.4.1:
     - FSM simplified, keeping all functionality.
     - Working on endPoll logic and canStopWaiting.
+    - MainMenu: Functions to update and check for next state now executing periodically.
 - v0.4.0:
     - Code refactoring, commenting and removal of obsolete code:
         - common.js